ashdar/tools-i-use/README.md

-# tools-i-use
 This is a curated list of tools that I use, or have used.
-I use some of these things every day, soeme I only tinker with and a few were heavily used, at one time.
+I use some of these things every day, some I only tinker with and a few were heavily used, at one time.

 I think that this list would just clog up the blog and I'm too lazy to set up my own wiki.